 I’ve got a major crush on Waterton at this time of year.
 It’s so peaceful you can’t help but relax.
 Not only are you surrounded by craggy peaks and glistening lakes, but you’ll have them all to yourself!
 For some reason, tourists don’t come until the May long weekend.

 Waterton Lakes Lodge Resort has an amazing specials until May each year.
-In addition to your night in a standard suite, you’ll receive a $40 dining credit for only $139 before tax.
-Add snowshoes or cross country skis to the mix for an extra $30.
+In addition to your night in a standard suite, you might also receive a dining credit.
+Add snowshoes or cross country skis to the mix for an extra charge.

 Where to stay in Cypress Hills

 Imagine bedding down deep in the woods with an entire cabin all to yourself.
 What if I told you it would cost only $200?
 Or how about a jacuzzi suite for the same price?
 Elkwater Lake Lodge in Cypress Hills Provincial Park is a pet friendly property nestled within fragrant a pine forest.

 Fall out of bed to watch moose, elk, deer and even wild turkeys roaming about in their natural habitat.
 For sure it’s a spot for outdoorsy types and wildlife lovers, but it’s also just the place for city slickers to revive flagging energy levels.

 Did you know you could golf three rounds each day for a week in Central Alberta and never see the same hole twice?
 There are more than two dozen courses within an hour’s drive of Red Deer, including some of the most challenging in the province.

 Sheraton Red Deer is offering loads of packages that range from bed and breakfast to beating competing offers by 20% if you book online.